litmuschaos/chaos-scheduler/README.md

   namespace: litmus
 spec:
   schedule:
-    type: "repeat"
+    repeat:
       executionTime: "2020-05-11T20:30:00Z"   #should be set for type=once
       startTime: "2020-05-12T05:47:00Z"   #should be modified according to current UTC Time
       endTime: "2020-05-12T05:52:00Z"   #should be modified according to current UTC Time
-    minChaosInterval: "2m"   #format should be like "10m" or "2h" accordingly for minutes and hours
+      minChaosInterval: "2m"   #format should be like "10m" or "2h" accordingly for minute and hours
       instanceCount: "2"
-    includedDays: "mon,tue,wed"
+      includedDays: "Mon,Tue,Wed"
   engineTemplateSpec:
     appinfo:
       appns: 'default'